A perturbative construction of primitive forms from log Landau-Ginzburg mirrors of toric manifolds: Introduction

 \subsection{Relation with the toric A-side}

-As our construction is within the framework of Li-Li-Saito \cite{LLS}, the primitive forms and \emph{flat coordinates} (or \emph{semi-infinite period maps}) can be computed perturbatively and explicitly.
-If we write the primitive form as $\zeta = e^{\tilde{F}/u}$, then the \emph{corrected} superpotential $f + \tilde{F}$, expressed in terms of the flat coordinates, should be closely related to the \emph{bulk-deformed Lagrangian Floer superpotential} \cite{FOOO-toricI, FOOO-toricII} of the projective toric manifold $Y$.
+As our construction is within the framework of Li-Li-Saito \cite{LLS}, the primitive forms and \emph{flat coordinates} (or \emph{semi-infinite period maps}) can all be computed perturbatively and explicitly.
+If we write the primitive form as $\zeta = e^{\tilde{F}/u}$, then the \emph{corrected} superpotential $f + \tilde{F}$, expressed in terms of the flat coordinates (and with the descendant variable set to be zero), should be closely related to the \emph{bulk-deformed Lagrangian Floer superpotential} \cite{FOOO-toricI, FOOO-toricII} of the projective toric manifold $Y$.

 There are very few explicitly known calculations of the bulk-deformed Lagrangian Floer superpotential of a toric manifold.
 Gross \cite{Gross10, gross2011tropical} constructed an explicit perturbation of the Hori-Vafa potential $f = z_1 + z_2 + z_3$ mirror to $Y = \mathbb{P}^2$ using counts of Maslov index 2 {\em tropical disks}.
-Recently, Hong-Lin-Zhao \cite{hong2018bulk} provided an inductive algorithm to compute the bulk-deformed Lagrangian Floer superpotentials for Fano toric surfaces using wall-crossing techniques and a tropical-holomorphic correspondence.
+Recently, Hong-Lin-Zhao \cite{hong2018bulk} generalized this and provided an inductive algorithm to compute the bulk-deformed Lagrangian Floer superpotentials for all Fano toric surfaces using wall-crossing techniques and a tropical-holomorphic correspondence.

 For non-bulk-deformed Lagrangian Floer superpotentials (meaning that all the `big quantum variables' are set to be zero; see Section \ref{semi-Fano}), the first calculation was done by Cho-Oh \cite{Cho-Oh06} in the Fano toric case.
 Beyond the Fano setting, Auroux \cite{Auroux09} and Fukaya-Oh-Ohta-Ono \cite{FOOO12} first computed the Lagrangian Floer superpotential for the Hirzebruch surface $\mathbb{F}_2$ (Auroux also worked out the $\mathbb{F}_3$ example).
 Chan-Lau extended this to all semi-Fano toric surfaces in \cite{Chan-Lau10}.
 More generally, Chan-Lau-Leung-Tseng \cite{CLLT12} and Gonzale\'z-Iritani \cite{Gonzalez-Iritani17} proved that the non-bulk-deformed Lagrangian Floer superpotential of a semi-Fano toric manifold only differs from its Hori-Vafa superpotential by the toric mirror map (a coordinate change), thereby giving an explicit calculation of the non-bulk-deformed superpotential in all such cases.